plizkinzmey/remote-transmission-client-go/docs/installation.md

 1. Go to the [Releases](https://github.com/organization/transmission-client-go/releases) page
 2. Download the latest version for macOS
-3. Open the downloaded DMG file
+3. Open the downloaded archive
 4. Drag the application to your Applications folder
+5. **Important**: For first launch:
+   - Open Terminal
+   - Run the following command to allow unsigned application execution:
+     ```bash
+     xattr -dr com.apple.quarantine /Applications/RemTransClient.app
+     ```
-5. Open the application from your Applications folder
+   - Now you can open the application by double-clicking it in the Applications folder

 ### Method 2: Build from Source